 If you miraculously do make it to a social event, you only have one topic of conversation — and guess what that is?
 Work!
 Yeah, you got that right!
 If you’re not thinking about it, you’re talking about it.

 To stop yourself from riding the bore-train, start expanding your general knowledge and get to know what’s happening in the world and the lives of others around you.

-Your colleague Jane has left work early because she needs to make it in time for parents evening, yet you’re really frustrated that she didn’t get to work at 6am (like you did) to make up her hours.
-Whilst, Irene is gossiping at the water cooler instead of working on the shared project.
+Your coworker Jane has left work early because she needs to make it in time for parents evening, yet you’re really frustrated that she didn’t get to work at 6am (like you did) to make up her hours.
+Meanwhile, Irene is gossiping by the watercooler instead of working on the shared project.

-Nothing screams ‘workaholic!’ more than getting annoyed with everyone over every little thing.
-Remember: what really matters to most employers is the quality of their staff’s work, their productivity and the overall team morale — not the number of hours that you’ve kept your head down.
+Nothing screams “workaholic!” more than getting annoyed with everyone over every little thing.
+Remember: what really matters to most employers is the quality of their staff’s work, their productivity and the overall team morale — not the number of hours that they’ve kept your heads down.
 So, just because Jane left early, it doesn’t mean she works any less hard than you — she’s just managed to create the perfect work–life balance for herself.

 Do you complete every little task yourself because you know you’ll do it best and think that other people will only mess it up?
-If you do, you’re lacking something important called time management skills.
-So, learn to start delegating (and freeing up some time in your calendar for more important jobs in the process) and don’t forget to let people be responsible for the work they’re assigned.
+If you do, you’re lacking something important called time management.
+So, learn to start delegating (and freeing up some time in your calendar for more important jobs in the process), and don’t forget to let people be responsible for the work they’ve been assigned.